Thor: The Dark World: Development

 In June 2011, Walt Disney Studios set a July 26, 2013, release date for the Thor sequel with Chris Hemsworth reprising his role as the title hero.
 It was also reported that Branagh would not be returning as director but would likely be involved in a producing capacity.
 The Los Angeles Times cited the long commitment necessary for a special effects-heavy epic and the pressure to start the script process right away as reasons for Branagh's departure, although he was initially enthused by the chance to direct the sequel.
-Branagh noted, "It was a long time [making the first film] and they were way too quick for me to get straight back into another, [but] it was a pleasurable experience and a film I'm very proud of."
+Branagh noted, "It was a long time [making the first film] and they were way too quick for me to get straight back into another, [but] it was a pleasurable experience and a film I'm very proud of".
+Branagh had actually wanted to direct the sequel, but not right after the first film due to Marvel's shoots and post-productions being intense whereas Marvel wanted production to start immediately right then and there, so he told Feige that he didn't "have it" in himself and both Feige and the cast were very understanding that Branagh needed a break, letting him go from the project, who understood Marvel's need to start with the project as soon as possible.
 The following day, Marvel formally hired Payne, one of the credited writers of the first film, to script the sequel.
 An early version of the film planned to feature Hela as the film's antagonist.
 However, Marvel Studios producer Craig Kyle explained that the Creative Committee from Marvel Entertainment was driving most of the decisions for the film and did not want a female villain because they did not believe they could sell toys based on her to young boys.
 In August, Brian Kirk entered early negotiations to direct the Thor sequel.
 The film would have marked Kirk's first time directing a big-budget motion picture, after having directed television series for HBO, Showtime and the BBC, including Game of Thrones (2011–2019).